Susanna Leonard Hill-October 2012

 The other part of this book that the children were really focused on was the helpful strategies for dealing with bullies.
 We had just spent some time school-wide talking about dealing with bullies, so the children had it fresh in their minds.
 They were able to talk about what they had experienced and restate useful, effective strategies for dealing with it in real life, such as leaving the bully without engaging in back and forth, telling someone else, and finding positive, loving relationships to bolster yourself under stress.
 This book is a beautiful blend of story, scientific information about the natural world, and real life personal relationship wisdom.

-Be sure to visit the Sylvan Dell homepage to see this ebook for yourself.
+Be sure to visit the Arbordale homepage to see this ebook for yourself.
 And check out the Nonfiction Monday roundup of blog posts at the blog In Need of Chocolate.
 Enjoy!

 Go to review online